ricardozanini/kogito-tooling/packages/osl-data-index-ephemeral-image/README.md

 1. Pull the app in zip format from a given URL.
 This app must be based on the [`kogito-data-index-ephemeral-image`](../kogito-data-index-ephemeral-image).
 2. Save the artifact in zip format to the local Cekit Cache.
-3. Update the [`generated/modules`](generated/modules) directory with MD5 and artifact name.
+3. Update the [`dist/modules`](dist/modules) directory with MD5 and artifact name.
-4. Save everything needed to build this image with Cekit in the [`generated`](generated) directory.
+4. Save everything needed to build this image with Cekit in the [`dist`](dist) directory.
 This directory must be commited to the git branch since it will be used by internal tools to build the final image.
 5. Finally build the image locally, so users can verify and run tests if necessary.

 ## Usage